Battle of Atlanta: Objectives and preparations

+Prelude

-During the months leading up to the battle, Confederate Gen. Joseph E. Johnston had repeatedly retreated from Sherman's superior force.
+During the months leading up to the battle, Confederate General Joseph E. Johnston had repeatedly retreated from Sherman's superior force.
 All along the Western and Atlantic Railroad line, from Chattanooga, Tennessee, to Marietta, Georgia, a pattern was played and replayed: Johnston took up a defensive position, Sherman marched to outflank the Confederate defenses, and Johnston retreated again.
 After Johnston's withdrawal following the Battle of Resaca, the two armies clashed again at the Battle of Kennesaw Mountain, but the Confederate senior leadership in Richmond was unhappy with Johnston's perceived reluctance to fight the Union army, even though he had little chance of winning.
-Thus, on July 17, as he was preparing for the Battle of Peachtree Creek, Johnston was relieved of his command and replaced by Lt.
-Gen. John Bell Hood.
-The dismissal and replacement of Johnston remains one of the most controversial decisions of the civil war.
+Thus, on July 17, as he was preparing for the Battle of Peachtree Creek, Johnston was relieved of his command and replaced by Lieutenant General John Bell Hood.
+The dismissal and replacement of Johnston remains one of the most controversial decisions of the Civil War.
 Hood, who was fond of taking risks, lashed out at Sherman's army at Peachtree Creek, but the attack failed, with more than 2500 Confederate casualties.

 Hood needed to defend the city of Atlanta, which was an important rail hub and industrial center for the Confederacy, but his army was small in comparison to the armies that Sherman commanded.
 He decided to withdraw, classically threatening Sherman's supply lines in his army's rear.
 Hood hoped his aggressiveness and the size of his still formidable force on-the-move would entice the Union troops to come forward against him, if only to protect their rear supply lines.
 The Union did not do so.
 McPherson's army closed in upon Decatur, Georgia, to the east side of Atlanta.
-Twice more in later campaigns, Hood would seek to lure the thrust of a Union axis of advance upon a position and/or force that he was commanding to seek an engagement.
-The Union's forces were not turned in those cases either.